 What will not differ is how the law is applied to your case.
-A judge may be able to apply more individualized attention to your case in a smaller county because she has more time available to her compared to a judge from a more extensive county.
+A judge may be able to use more individualized attention to your case in a smaller county because she has more time available to her compared to a judge from a more extensive county.
 However, their application of the law contained in the Texas Family Code should not be any different.
 Knowing this, you can expect some consistency in rulings no matter where your case will be heard.

 When you walk into your courtroom, you can expect to see the judge's bench at the back of the room against a wall.
 The judge will have a seat that is elevated above the rest of the people in the courtroom (attorneys included) to see what is going on and can speak directly to any person in the room in case instructions need to be given.

 Next to the judge will be her clerk, who keeps track of the judge's docket, as well as a court reporter who will take a word-for-word typed record of what is said in your and every other hearing set in the court that day.
 In front of the judge will be two tables where you, CPS, and any other parties to your case may sit during the hearing.
 In some counties, Harris included, parties will typically stand during a hearing near to the bench where the judge can direct questions and listen to testimony.